Adsense Top Bar

 On April 18, following my sixth session, I remember wondering about what had happened to my familiar neck and back pain.
 Was it fading?
 I was also feeling slightly more energetic.
 Was this just a placebo, or a direct result of acupuncture?

 Two days later, on the morning of my seventh session, I realized that I was getting (somewhat) accustomed to the early rising.
 The massage and needling wasn't as painful as it used to be, too.
 I was making progress, at last!
-As always, the masseuse and occasionally pushy manager at Lee Massage urged me to return next week.
+As always, the masseuse and the assertive manager at Lee Massage urged me to return next week.
 I obliged them, but reluctantly.
 After all, I only originally wanted to try acupuncture once, to cross it off the bucket list you might say.
 I never imagined making it a permanent routine, costing me $120 per week.

 Another acupuncture place, Central Coast TCM, in Wyong (Australia, 2026)